Atlamillias/DearPyPixl/README.md

 Item types also have access to properties that return `True` if the item type falls under certain item "categories".
 For example, `mvWindow.is_root_item` will return `True`, while `mvWindow.is_node_item` will return `False`.
 These are class-bound, so they can be used on the class and its instances.

 ## Item Interfaces
 By default, calling an item type class will also create an item in Dear PyGui of the same type.
-It's no different from calling the related Dear PyGui function; the rules, arguments, syntax, etc. is identical.
+It's no different from calling the related Dear PyGui function; the rules, arguments, syntax, etc. are identical.
 If your setup uses a Python language server, it should provide the correct argument signature (which will mirror the related function's argument signature);
 ```python
 from dearpypixl import *